avolve-dao/avolve/README.md

 ## One-Pager

 ### Purpose
-Avolve empowers individuals, communities, and ecosystems to co-create a regenerative future through transparent research, gamified engagement, and fractal governance.
+Avolve empowers individuals, collectives, and ecosystems to co-create a regenerative future through transparent research, gamified engagement, and fractal governance.

 ### Problem
 Most people and organizations are stuck in zero-sum, extractive systems (“Anticivilization”), leading to burnout, disengagement, and systemic stagnation.
 Current platforms focus on features, not transformation, and fail to align incentives or foster genuine collaboration.